 Distemper Break in a Humane Society

 Distemper is an old disease that has not changed much over the last 20 years.
-One of the things that has been noticed is with Parvo outbreaks we begin to see more distemper.
-This has been the case twice in my career.
-It also happens in kennel housing where we concentrate so hard to get Parvo immunity built up that we fall behind in preventing distemper.
-Occasionally we'll see Parvo puppies recover and then come down with distemper.
+It is important to note that with Parvo outbreaks, we are beginning to see more Distemper.
+This can happen in kennel housing when we concentrate on building Parvo immunity, and we fall behind in preventing Distemper.
+Occasionally, we'll see Parvo puppies recover and then come down with Distemper.

-Canine distemper virus can also infect several other species, including ferrets and wild animals like coyotes, foxes, wolves, skunks and raccoons.
-Distemper virus cannot persist in the environment long (3 hours if 70 F).
-It has to be spread from dog to dog or wildlife to dog.
+Canine Distemper can also infect several other species, including ferrets and wild animals like coyotes, foxes, wolves, skunks and raccoons.
+Distemper virus cannot persist in the environment long, and it has to be spread from dog to dog or wildlife to dog.

 Two factors contribute to the difficulty in controlling:

 - Distemper looks like many other diseases, including Kennel Cough complex.
 Once we realize it is not an upper respiratory disease, we've already spread it.
 Coughing dogs can spread the virus 20 feet with a single cough.

 - Most of our kennels do not have barriers across the aisle to the next set of runs.
 To stop the outbreak in rows of dogs that are looking at each other, we have found it useful to hang shower curtains down the center of the aisle.
 This barrier is inexpensive and effective.
 Once the outbreak is under control, it's OK to remove them.
 It is always challenging with kennels that have chain link dividers—solid walls are much better at limiting the spread of viruses.